manojmahan/bec-513-coding-questions/README.md

 ## Q2: Plotting a group of lines ( R + Linux Command)
-Rscript will plot the lines based on the different clusters
+Rscript will plot the lines based on the different clusters It will read the data form stdin and plot by using ggplot
 ```
 cat data/q2_data.tsv | Rscript question2.R "outputs/different_clusters.png" "Relative from center [bp]" "Enrichment over Mean" "MNase fragment profile"
 ```

 ## Q3 Merge multiple files (R + Linux Command)
-Code will read all the input file and perform the inner join based on the 1st column( we assume that 1st column will be the primary key to perform join)
+Code will read all the input files and perform the inner join based on the 1st column( we assume that 1st column will be the primary key to perform join)
+Except for 1st column, other column names were random and 1st column name was set to "key" so that we could perform join on a key. here we are performing inner join means output data will have the common keys value(intersection of all the files) code requirement is that every file must have key as the 1st column.
 ```
 Rscript join_list_of_files.R data/list_q3.tsv outputs/join_output.tsv
 ```